Cacti/plugin_monitor/README.md

 --- 2.1 ---
 * feature: Convert Monitor to use CSS for skin developers
 * issue#26: Monitor is not showing triggered colors
+* issue#27: Time in State not reported correctly in some instances
+* issue: Correct several smaller visual issues with monitor

 --- 2.0 ---
 * feature: Support for Cacti 1.0